-If you pay a top tax rate and are considering placing a sum in a term deposit, you could maximise your returns by investing in a PIE fund instead.
+If you’re considering placing a sum in a term deposit, you could maximise your returns by investing in a PIE fund instead.

 What is a PIE fund?